-For the shifter, you may need to pull on the end of the cable while operating the shifter to get it to shift to the loosest position.
+You may need to pull on the end of the cable while operating the shifter to get it to shift to the loosest position.
 If the shifter indexes, it will stay in that position.
-If it is a friction shifter with a return spring, like most handlebar-end shifters, you may have to tighten the friction adjustment to get the shifter to stay in the loosest position.
+If it is a friction shifter with a return spring, you may have to tighten the friction adjustment to get the shifter to stay in the loosest position.

 Once the derailer is disconnected from the derailer's anchor bolt, pull the housing (if any) away from the shifter, and then push the exposed inner cable into the shifter.
 The moulded end of the inner cable should then pop out of the shifter.
 If it's a simple lever shifter, such as a down-tube or bar-end shifter, the cable end is readily visible.

 If it's a more complicated ratcheting type shifter, there will usually be an access hole where the cable end can pop out...but his access hole may only line up correctly if you remembered to shift to the loosest gear position first.
 In case a Shimano STI shifter does not release to this position, please see advice on another page.